swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

     - **Feature branches isolate work and enable parallel development**: Creating dedicated branches for each feature or issue allows multiple team members to work independently without interfering with each other or the main branch.
-    - **Pull requests are the gateway to quality**: The PR/MR workflow with CML reports provides a formal review process where changes can be discussed, validated with data, and approved before integration.
+    - **Pull requests are the gateway to quality**: The PR workflow with CML reports provides a formal review process where changes can be discussed, validated with data, and approved before integration.
     - **Branch protection enforces best practices**: Requiring PRs before merging